 Easy Bavarian Cream Recipe

 Got your ingredients?
 Good.
 No need to spend time arranging an elaborate mise en place, either.
-If you have a stand mixer, add both ingredients to the bowl, and attach the whisk.
+If you have a stand mixer, add both the pudding mix and heavy cream to the bowl, and attach the whisk.
 If you don't have such an appliance in your kitchen, mix them together in a large, steep-sided bowl, and use an electric hand mixer.

-In about five minutes, maybe less, your cream should be light and fluffy.
+In about 5 minutes, maybe less, your cream should be light and fluffy.
 At this point, that's it!
 You're done "cooking," since there's actually no need to cook anything.
+And, if your Bavarian cream is a bit lumpy, you may want to run it through a sieve or strainer to make it ultra-smooth.

 Easy Bavarian Cream Recipe